 Another close favorite are the Mickey and Minnie Day of the Dead rice crispy treats.
 We love to get rice crispy treats all year long, but these are so pretty you almost don’t want to eat them!
 As the world now knows, Fall is also the time for pumpkin everything.
 During the season you will find pumpkin fudge and delicious pumpkin cheesecake too.

-The most anticipated and exciting of the Halloween celebrations at Disneyland is Mickey’s Halloween Party.
+The most anticipated and exciting of the Halloween celebrations at Disneyland in years past was Mickey’s Halloween Party.
+This year, with the opening of Star Wars however, the biggest party of the year has moved to California Adventure and has been redubbed as the Oogie Boogie Bash.
 This event requires a special ticket which can be purchased separately from a regular day pass.

-Mickey’s Halloween Party takes place on select Monday through Friday nights.
-Fridays are the most popular time, and unsurprisingly tend to sell out first.
-On the 13 nights when the Halloween Party is held, the park is closed to normal guests.
+The Oogie Boogie Bash takes place on select Sunday, Tuesday and Thursdays from mid September through the end of October.
+Several dates in early September are already sold out.
+On the nights when the Halloween Party is held, the park is closed to normal guests.
 If you do not plan to attend the Halloween Party, check the park’s timings so your day isn’t cut short unexpectedly!
 (I know this from experience!)

-The highlights of this event include the Frightfully Fun Parade, HalloScreams fireworks, seeing visitors dressed to the nines in costumes, character meet-and-greets, and unlimited trick or treating.
+The highlights of this event include the Frightfully Fun Parade, a Descendants dance party, Villanious World of Color show, seeing visitors dressed to the nines in costumes, exploring the transformed Redwood Creek Challenge area, character meet-and-greets, and unlimited trick or treating among immersive treat trails.

-A note for Disney fans, the trick or treating treats are not special “only available at Disneyland” treats like at Easter.
+A note for Disney fans, the trick or treating treats are not special “only available at California Adventure” treats like at Easter.
 It is just regular candy and snacks.

-The beauty of the Mickey Halloween Party however is that you get early admission in the park up to three hours before the party starts to ride rides.
-Therefore, if you are not a season pass holder, spend the morning at California Adventure or your hotel pool before hopping over to Disneyland in the late afternoon.
+The beauty of the Oogie Boogie Bash however is that you get early admission in the park up to three hours before the party starts to ride rides.
+Therefore, if you are not a season pass holder, spend the morning at Disneyland or your hotel pool before hopping over to California Adventure in the late afternoon.

-As with most things, Disneyland is pretty great about allergies.
+As with most things, Disney is pretty great about allergies.
 They even offer allergy friendly treats in specially marked bags.
 Keep an eye out for them.

-Advanced tickets for Mickey’s Halloween Party are $95-$130, and you save a bit more if you are an annual pass holder.
-If you buy tickets day on the day, they are $105-$130.
+Advanced tickets for the Oogie Boogie Bash are $110-$145, and you save a bit more if you are an annual pass holder.

 See you there!